 I have a few questions for you.
 Can I talk with you on the phone?

 Of course!
-Please schedule a call by requesting your free Health Consultation.
+Please schedule a call by requesting your free Families Eating Better Strategy Session.
 I’d love to talk with you and answer your questions.